 If Beth Had to Do it All Over Again and Couldn't Work at a Zoo, She Would Be a:

 College professor of biology, specifically parasitology

-As public affairs and services director at the Milwaukee County Zoo (MCZ), Laura oversees all public relations, special programs, group sales and special events with responsibilities including marketing, advertising, promotions and sponsorships.
+As marketing and communications director at the Milwaukee County Zoo (MCZ), Laura oversees all public relations, special programs, group sales and special events with responsibilities including marketing, advertising, promotions and sponsorships.
 She oversees a $1.8 million budget and a staff of 42 full-time/seasonal employees.

 Since she started as public affairs and services director in 1990, a la Carte has become one of metro Milwaukee's largest summer festivals; the Zoo's first website was established and then was redesigned in 2012; the Zoo has maintained its yearly attendance and status as Wisconsin's largest family attraction.

 Prior to her role as public affairs and services director, Laura served as MCZ's public relations and special events coordinator, from 1987 to 1990, and as an assistant public relations coordinator, in 1986.
 She also worked as a public relations director for the Brookfield Zoo, Brookfield, IL, from 1986 to 1987, and as a health information specialist for the Wisconsin Department of Health, Madison, WI, from 1985-1986.

 Laura is a Professional Fellow with the Association of Zoos and Aquariums.

 "Giraffes are my favorite animals.
 They have sweet, gentle faces but can protect themselves when needed."